jeremenichelli/jeremenichelli.github.io/_posts/2016-08-05-building-a-component-based-app-with-polymer.md

 All these conclusions came up while building a [simple web app available on GitHub](https://github.com/jeremenichelli/movies/tree/master/results/polymer).

-I hope Polymer teams keeps working hard and improves this since it is the closest alternative to native web features.
+I hope Polymer team keeps working hard and improves this since it is the closest alternative to native web features.

+### Update

+**8 AUG 2016** &mdash; specs have been updated, `document.registerElement` has been deprecated in favor of `customElements.define` and easier extending syntax was added.
+I suggest reading [Eric Bidelman's article](https://developers.google.com/web/fundamentals/primers/customelement) which explains these two changes.

 [polymer]: https://polymer-project.org